Baruch College: History

 Kathleen Waldron became the president in 2004.
 Under Waldron, Baruch College received large donations from its alumni, which resulted in the Vertical Campus, 23rd Street building, and Performing Arts complex being renamed in honor of the three largest donors respectively.
 Alumni giving has increased under "Baruch Means Business," a $150 million capital campaign.
 In August 2009, Waldron resigned from her position to become a University Professor at the Graduate Center.
 Stan Altman, the former dean of the School of Public Affairs from 1999 to 2005, was named interim president.

-On February 22, 2010, Mitchel Wallerstein, Dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, was appointed as the president of the college.
+On February 22, 2010, Mitchel Wallerstein, dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, was appointed as the president of the college.
 He took office on August 2, 2010, and remained until June 30, 2020, after which he became a University Professor at CUNY.
 Under his leadership, Baruch College established degree programs with universities globally, ranked as a top college for social mobility, and achieved the best graduation rate within the CUNY system.

-Baruch College was the scene of student protests in 2011 as a result of tuition hikes.
-This resulted in arrests.

-S. David Wu was appointed as the next President of Baruch College on February 3, 2020, and took office on July 1, 2020.
+Baruch College was the scene of student protests in 2011 as a result of tuition hikes resulting in arrests.
+S. David Wu is the president of Baruch College, taking office on July 1, 2020.
+In October 2025, the nearby 23rd Street subway station was renamed 23rd Street–Baruch College after the college.

 Presidents of Baruch College

 Academics

 Baruch College is composed of three academic schools, the Zicklin School of Business, the Weissman School of Arts and Sciences, and the Marxe School of Public and International Affairs.

 The Zicklin School of Business grants a Bachelor of Business Administration (BBA) degree in 19 different business-related areas, a Masters of Business Administration (MBA) in 14 business-related areas, and a Masters of Science (MS) in 8 business-related programs.

-The Weissman School of Arts and Sciences grants a Bachelor of Arts (BA) degree in over 26 different arts and science-related areas, a Masters of Arts (MA) in Corporate Communications and Mental Health Counseling, and a Masters of Science (MS) in Financial Engineering and Industrial-Organizational Psychology.
+The Weissman School of Arts and Sciences grants a Bachelor of Arts (BA) degree in over 27 different arts and science-related areas, a Masters of Arts (MA) in Corporate Communications and Mental Health Counseling, and a Masters of Science (MS) in Financial Engineering and Industrial-Organizational Psychology.

-The Austin W. Marxe School of Public and International Affairs grants a Bachelor of Science (BS) degree in Public Affairs, a Masters of Public Administration (MPA) in 5 different public affairs-related areas, and a Masters of Science in education (MSEd) in Higher Education Administration.
+The Austin W. Marxe School of Public and International Affairs grants a Bachelor of Science (BS) degree in Public Affairs, a Masters of Public Administration (MPA) in 5 different public affairs-related areas, an Executive MPA, a Masters of International Affairs (MIA), and a Masters of Science in education (MSEd) in Higher Education Administration.

 The college also houses several doctoral (PhD) programs offered through the CUNY Graduate Center.
-They include Business (with specializations in Accounting, Finance, Information Systems, Marketing or Organizational Behavior) as well as Industrial and Organizational Psychology.
+They include Business (with specializations in Accounting, Finance, Information Systems, Marketing, Organizational Behavior, or Operations and Decision Analytics) as well as Industrial and Organizational Psychology.
 As of June 2013, the CUNY PhD in Business degree is offered jointly by the Graduate Center and Baruch College.